People go to church over the holidays having been bombarded with the secularization and commercialization of Christmas.

 Of all places, the church should be a place where the coming of Christ is kept first and foremost as the reason to celebrate the Christmas holiday. — Come, Let us Adore HIM!

 Yet, if Bible teachers aren’t careful, they can send out conflicting messages about the true meaning of Christmas.
-Suggest that they carefully consider the following:

-- the way they decorate the classroom
+- the way we decorate the classroom

-- the songs they sing
+- the songs we sing

-- the crafts they use
+- the crafts we use

-- the gifts they give
+- the gifts we give

 Be very careful, then, how you live – not as unwise but as wise, making the most of every opportunity, because the days are evil.
 (Eph.
 5:15-16)